cloudstax/firecamp/catalog/kafkamanager/README.md

 By default, JVM caches a successful DNS lookup forever.
 The [JVM TTL](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-jvm-ttl.html) is set to 60 seconds.
 So when Kafka container or  moves to another node, JVM could lookup the new address.

 **User and Password**
-By default, user and password is not required.
-You could specify the Kafka Manager user and password when creating the service.
+The user and password are required.
+You MUST specify the Kafka Manager user and password when creating the service.

+**Listening port**
+Kafka Manager listens on 9000 port.

 ## Logging